 Prior to this offering, there was no existing market for the Notes.
-We do not intend to apply for listing of the Notes or if issued, the exchange notes, on any securities exchange or for quotation of the Notes on any automated dealer quotation system.
+We do not intend to apply for listing of the Notes on any securities exchange or for quotation of the Notes on any automated dealer quotation system.
 A market may not develop for the Notes, and if a market does develop, it may not be sufficiently liquid for your purposes.
 If an active, liquid market does not develop for the Notes, the market price and liquidity of the Notes may be adversely affected.
 If any of the Notes are traded after their initial issuance, they may trade at a discount from their initial offering price.